fakeharxy/CV/README.md

 ## Paul Harker

 Technical Writer, Help-System Designer and part-time coder.
-Eight years experience writing customer-facing software documentation and developer-facing API / integration guides, and now about a year coding with Ruby, Rails, Javascript, HTML and CSS, with a little bit of React around the edges.
+Eight years experience writing customer-facing software documentation and developer-facing API / integration guides, and now about a year coding with Ruby, Rails, JavaScript, HTML and CSS, with a little bit of React around the edges.

 ## Achievements